 Whether you're communicating with your service member by regular mail or by email, it's important to keep the following in mind:

 - Be sure you have the correct address.
-This helps to ensure that letters, packages, and email messages are delivered as quickly and efficiently as possible.
+This helps to ensure that letters, packages and email messages are delivered as efficiently as possible.

 - Try not to worry or be disappointed if you don't get a quick response.
-Although it's important to communicate often, keep in mind that there may be times when your service member cannot respond right away.
+Although it's important to communicate often, keep in mind that there may be times when your service member cannot respond right away due to mission responsibilities.

 - Let your service member know how much you appreciate his or her response.
 Tell your service member how much it means for you and other members of your family when you receive a letter or an email.

 - Be sure to answer any questions your service member asked in an earlier message.
 If you ignore questions, your service member may worry about why you didn't respond.

 - Try to express yourself clearly.
 Remember that you won't be there in person to explain what you mean when your service member reads your letter or message.

 - Be honest.
 You don't have to hide things or pretend that you're feeling fine when you're not.
 Your service member may be able to tell that there's something you're not saying.